Eschatologue/CM_wiki/docs/class/monk/dragon.md

 *You can channel destructive waves of energy, like those created by the dragons.*

-When you make a melee attack or **:rsc-a: Unarmed Strike**{ .rsc }, you can replace one of the attacks with an exhalation of draconic energy in either a **20 ft. :aoe-cone: Cone** or a **30 ft. by 5 ft. :aoe-line: Line** (your choice).
+When you make a melee attack or **:rsc-a: Unarmed Strike**{.rsc}, you can replace one of the attacks with an exhalation of draconic energy in either a **20 ft. :aoe-cone: Cone** or a **30 ft. by 5 ft. :aoe-line: Line** (your choice).
 Choose a damage type: **:dmg-acid: Acid**{ .dmg-acid }, **:dmg-cold: Cold**{ .dmg-cold }, **:dmg-fire: Fire**{ .dmg-fire }, **:dmg-lgtn: Lightning**{ .dmg-lgtn }, or **:dmg-posn: Poison**{ .dmg-posn }.
 Each creature in that area must make a Dexterity save against your Focus save DC, taking damage of the chosen type equal to two rolls of your Martial Arts plus your Wisdom modifier die on a failed save, or half as much damage on a successful one.
 At level 11, the damage of this feature increases to three rolls of your Martial Arts die.

 You can use this feature a number of times equal to your Wisdom modifier, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 Alternatively, you can spend **2 :class-phb24-monk: Focus Point(s)** to regain one use this feature (no action required).